The First Trimester for Mom

 - Begin looking into childbirth education options, as some courses are 12 weeks in length.

 - Your current prenatal vitamin may not be the best option.
-Learn about options, folate vs. folic acid, synthetic vs real, raw food versions.
+Learn about high quality supplements. (folate is what you are looking for!)

 - If your job is labor intensive, consider letting your boss know about your pregnancy.